Soimn/Otus/design.md

   - Coding style should _not_ be dictated by a tool or language

 Problems:
-  - When should string literals be checked?

   - How should types be inferred?

   - How should unicode strings and characters be represented in memory, or rather, how should UTF-8 strings and characters be expressed and manipulated?

 Solved problems:
-  P: If Pascal style pointer notation is adopted, how should the parser differentiate between taking a pointer to a
+  P: If Pascal style pointer notation is adopted, how should the parser differentiate between taking a pointer to
-     variable and a pointer type?
+     a variable and a pointer type?
 Should they be equivalent?
   S: Whether an expression is evaluated as a type or as an ordinary expression is infered by context.
      The type evaluation context can be forced by using the #type directive.

   P: Should alleviating the semicolon after struct, enum and proc declarations be allowed as an
      "exception to the rule"?
-  S: After much thought it seemed like the benefit of keeping the syntax consistent in this case falls below the
+  S: After much thought it seemed like the benefit of keeping the syntax consistent, in this case, falls below the
      aesthetic value of not speewing semicolons everywhere.

 Ideas: